bartekch/saos/README.md

 ### Basic usage

 The core function is `search_judgments()`, which enables to search repository (through API) for judgments matching given query.
 Query handles a variety of parameters available in API.
-Following example will search for the first 100 judgments (starting from the lates) with any reference to words "dobra" and "osobiste", passed by common court:
+Following example will search for the first 100 judgments (starting from the latest) with any reference to words "dobra" and "osobiste", passed by common court:

 ```r
 library(saos)